Innovative energy solutions

 Hydroelectric power stations use water from dams to create energy, with the amount of electricity being generated dependent on the volume and the height of the water falling.

 With the cost of large-scale batteries now becoming more affordable, we’re also exploring opportunities for storing alternative energy sources.
-Which is beneficial for peak times, when demand normally outweighs supply.
+Which is beneficial for peak times, when demand normally outweighs supply, and supporting regional reliability issues.

 It’s these kinds of innovations that will transform the future of energy consumption in WA, giving you more control of your power use.
 And we couldn’t be more excited – because we’re connecting it all for you.